Amazon.co.uk Widgets

 What on earth is a warrant canary?

-A warrant canary is a regularly published statement that a service provider has not had a notice issued by a court as of a given date.
-If the notice is not updated or is removed users can assume a service provider has been served such a notice and as such is compromised.
+Above is an example of a warrant canary which is a published statement that a service provider has not had a notice issued by a court as of a given date that comes with a gag order.
+If the notice is removed users can assume a service provider has been served such a notice and as such is compromised.
 The idea is that users would be informed without a breach of an order made by a court.
 This is made more actionable when regular transparency reports are produced by the service provider.

 In the UK, where this site is hosted, the powers concerned are regulated by the Regulation of Investigatory Powers Act 2000 as amended to date and penalties could range from a fine to up to five years in prison.
 In the US they are regulated by the Patriot Act 2001.
 Both of these regulations have criminal penalties for disclosing the existence of such notices where such disclosure is prohibited.